Locating and Recording a Mining Claim/Site

 Within 90 days after the date of location of a claim/site, a copy of the Location Notice must be filed for record in the office of the clerk of the county in which the claim is located.
 A fee is usually charged.

 Within 90 days of the date of location, a copy of the Location Notice that was recorded with the county and a map so that it can be identified on the ground, shall be recorded at the BLM State Office.
 The following additional information is required if it is not included on the copy of the Location Notice: name of claim/site; name/current mailing address of locator(s); type of claim or site; date of location; legal land description within ¼ section.
 The state of New Mexico does not have official forms.
 Claimants may use the following link to print forms from Arizona.
 Please make sure to edit forms to conform to the state in which the claim is located as per 43CFR 3832.12.

-Effective June 30, 2014 - When recording new location notices located on or after September 1, 2014, a map, $20.00 service charge, $37.00 location fee and $155.00 maintenance fee for each lode mining claim, mill site or tunnel site; and $155.00 maintenance fee for each 20 acres or portion thereof for each placer mining claim is due at the time of filing for each mining claim or site.
+When recording new location notices located on or after September 1, 2014, a map, $20.00 processing fee, $37.00 location fee and $155.00 maintenance fee for each lode mining claim, mill site or tunnel site; and $155.00 maintenance fee for each 20 acres or portion thereof for each placer mining claim is due at time of filing for each mining claim or site.

 Split Estate Lands (Private Surface/Federal Minerals)

 A mining claim may be located on land patented under the Stock Raising Homestead Act (SRHA) (private surface with minerals reserved to the United States).
 However, specific procedures must be followed in order to have a legal mining claim location.
 They are:

 - A Notice of Intent to Locate a Mining Claim (Form 3830-003) must be filed with the BLM State Office.
 There is a $30 Service Charge.